Duane Washington Jr.: Personal life

 Washington's father, Duane Washington Sr., and his uncle, Derek Fisher, both played in the NBA.
 Through his uncle, he became close with the late Kobe Bryant.
+Washington's cousin, Setric Millner Jr., is a basketball player and the two lived together while they attended Grand Rapids Christian High School.
 He is a dual citizen of the United States and Germany.